cake-tech/cakewallet-guides/docs/cake-pay/cake-pay-web.md

 ## What fees are there?

 Cake Pay Web products are sold at face value.
-If you would like discounts for a selection of USA cards, check out Cake Pay Mobile.

-## Why aren't Cake Pay Web products available in Cake Pay Mobile?

-Cake Pay Web and Mobile are related but not exactly the same.
-They each communicate with different backends.
-We created Cake Pay Web to get these products available to everyone as quickly as possible, with the aim of incorporating these and better products to Cake Pay Mobile over time.

 ## Are there any limits?